CrisisNLP/lrec16_tools/README.md

 ## Resources for Research on Humanitarian Computing

 The following resources contain crisis-related datasets collected from Twitter, labeled tweets, dictionaries of out-of-vocabulary (OOV) words, and other related tools.
-For more information about these resources, refer to the following paper.
+For more information about these resources, see the following paper.

 **Please cite the following paper, if you use any of these resoruces.**